wein.plus

 Bacillus thuringiensis

 A rod-shaped bacterium (Bt for short) from the order Bacillaceae.
-The name was derived from the fact that it was isolated from a flour moth in 1911, which came from a mill in Thuringia.
-It is a soil bacterium that lives in company with plant roots and contains a protein crystal that is toxic to certain insects.
+The name was derived from the fact that it was isolated in 1911 from a flour moth that came from a mill in Thuringia (Germany).
+It is a soil bacterium that lives in association with plant roots and contains a protein crystal that is toxic to certain insects.
 The toxins protect the roots from damage by insects.
-Genes transferred to crops cause plants to produce Bt toxins on their own.
-These have a lethal effect on the larvae of insects of the orders of beetles, butterflies and diptera (mosquitoes and flies).
-After being eaten by the larvae, it is released in their intestines and unfolds its lethal effect.
-In plants and vertebrates such as humans, however, the bacterium is ineffective and is completely biodegradable.

 Voices of our members